fydrah/loginapp/README.md

   # Key location
   # default: mandatory if tls.enabled is true
   key: example/ssl/key.pem

 # Configure the web behavior
-webOutput:
+web:
   # ClientID to output (useful for cross_client)
   # default: value of 'oidc.client.id'
   mainClientID: loginapp
   # Claims to use for kubeconfig username.
-  # default: name
+  # default: email
   mainUsernameClaim: email

-  # Assets directory
-  # default: ${pwd}/assets
-# Prometheus exporter configuration
+# Metrics configuration
-prometheus:
+metrics:
   # Port to use.
 Metrics are available at
   # http://IP:PORT/metrics
   # default: 9090
   port: 9090

 # Clusters list for CLI configuration
 clusters:
   - name: mycluster